 An employer may not demand a medical certificate if the employee is off sick for fewer than three consecutive days – weekends and / or public holidays do not count as consecutive days.
 It is, therefore, unlawful to require that such a certificate be produced in cases where employees are off on a Friday and / or Monday or the day before or after a public holiday if these are the only days they are off.
 The only exception to this rule is the case where an employee has already taken sick leave on two previous occasions in the same eight-week period.
 In such instances, the employer may demand a medical certificate for any further sick days, even if the employee only takes one day.

-If you would like to record employees’ medical certificates on SimplePay, you can do so using the employee notes function, discussed in the section below:
+Alternatively / additionally, if you would like to record employees’ medical certificates on SimplePay, you can do so using the employee notes function, discussed in the section below: